← Back to Blog

 FeetFinder income levels vary a lot.
 Most active, consistent creators report earning somewhere between $300–$900/month, while the top 10% can reach $1,000–$3,000/month.
 A small elite group hits $5k+/month, but many beginners stay under $100/month—especially in their first 60–90 days.

-The catch: FeetFinder's mandatory subscription fees mean you typically need to earn $50–$150/month just to break even.
+The catch: FeetFinder's seller platform fees, on top of a 10%–15% service fee, mean you need to cover the account-level fee before the platform is profitable.
 That makes the platform much less friendly for new or casual creators compared to modern alternatives.

 If you scroll TikTok, Reddit, or X, you'll see everything from "I made $3,000 my first month on FeetFinder" to "I've been on for months and haven't made a single sale."
 The truth is somewhere in the middle.